 “You are the one who possesses the keys to your being.
 You carry the passport to your own happiness.” – Diane von Furstenberg

-Honoring your personal life stories is celebrating and highlighting the contributions you have made to your family and community.
-To the women at Honey Good who are better after 50, please take the time to note your past accomplishments and pat yourself on the back.
+This month we honor your personal life stories by celebrating and highlighting the contributions you have made to your family and community.
+To the women at Honey Good, who are better after 50, please take the time to note your past accomplishments and pat yourself on the back.

-Now I would like you to turn to the present and ask yourself, “What purpose or a passion can I to add to my personal life story?”
+Now I would like you to turn to the present and ask yourself, “What purpose or passion can I add to my personal life story?”

 The Importance of Taking a Bow